Chart Color Schemes

 Pullenvale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that may impact this region.
-Key projects are Kenmore Village Shopping Centre Redevelopment, Centenary Motorway Upgrade Planning, McLeod Country Golf Club Retirement Village, and Centenary Motorway Bypass.
-The following list details those most relevant.
+AreaSearch has identified three projects that could significantly impact the area's performance due to changes in local infrastructure.
+These key projects include Kenmore Village Shopping Centre Redevelopment, Centenary Motorway Upgrade Planning, McLeod Country Golf Club Retirement Village, and Centenary Motorway Bypass.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.